jundalisay/spblist/content/en/research/sarkar/travels/chapter-05d.md

 No word short of emaciated can describe my physical condition.
 I have nothing to hang onto except my bone-dry determination to follow my spiritual path and become an acharya.
 Meditation is extremely difficult; my mind wanders incessantly.

-What occupies my mind more during meditation—my spiritual ideal or the thought of ice cream-choco-late-crunchy granola cereal- peanut butter-fresh fruits-milk shake-a swim in the sea-a clean quiet room-and a soft bed?
+What occupies my mind more during meditation—my spiritual ideal or the thought of ice cream-choco-late-crunchy granola cereal-peanut butter-fresh fruits-milk shake-a swim in the sea-a clean quiet room-and a soft bed?

 Though I try not to think of such things, they bombard me whenever I  close my eyes.

 I've never been so thoroughly depressed in my entire life.
 The diarrhea has become amoebic dysentery, my eyes have turned yellow due to hepatitis, and